apashea/pymdp/README.md

 ### This repository is copied over from the `pip install inferactively-pymdp` version (0.0.7.1) of `pymdp` .
 I did not author this repository and am releasing it given its MIT License status.
 This repository is dedicated to storing this legacy version for reference and experimentation.
+See original README below and the original repository and README for reference at https://github.com/infer-actively/pymdp/blob/master/README.md

 <p align='center'>
   <a href='https://github.com/infer-actively/pymdp'>